mycourtpro/mycourtpro.github.io/api/index.md

 Each HTTP request to MyCourt must be signed, thanks to a secret key shared between you and MyCourt.

+*Nota Bene*: you need a MyCourt account in order to use the MyCourt API.
+It's in our plans to provide signup via the API but it's not yet implemented.

 <h2 id="signing">Sign requests?</h2>

 The signature process is very similar to the one used by Amazon.
-You and MyCourt share a secret key and you use it to sign every request you make to MyCourt.
+You and MyCourt share a secret key and you use it to sign _every request_ you make to MyCourt.
 Unsigned requests or requests with an invalid signature will be rejected.

 MyCourt expects you to add two headers to your HTTP requests: "x-mycourt-date" and "x-mycourt-authorization"